codatio/codat-docs/docs/integrations/accounting/dynamics365businesscentral/accounting-dynamics-365-business-central-reference.md

 To successfully pull Transfers from Business Central, you must have followed the guidance for entering transfers described in the Dynamics 365 documentation.
 For more information, see <a className="external" href="https://learn.microsoft.com/en-gb/dynamics365/business-central/bank-how-transfer-bank-funds" target="_blank">Transfer Bank Funds</a>.

 Codat only pulls Transfers that consist of exactly two journal entry lines (each of which impacts a bank account).
 A journal entry containing additional lines is not mapped to Codat as a Transfer.

+## Paying Multiple Invoices or Bills

+We do not currently support paying multiple invoices or bills, from a single payment or billPayment push.
+This means that the payloads of these objects must have a single line item.